jcolag/silver-bat-01-seeking-refuge/text/11-chase.md

 "There's a Wooster Amalgamated facility up this way.
 My organization has an account with them, so from there, I can get the cargo to where it needs to be and not tie you up any more than necessary."

 "Oh, that's OK.
 My next pickup is in this direction, so it's not out of the way at all.
 Protein bar?"
-Also not the worst idea.
-I only wish I could admit that we're hauling over a hundred dehydrated, hungry, and exhausted people so we could start solving some of those problems instead of just taking care of myself.
+That's also not the worst idea.
+I only wish I could admit that we're hauling over a hundred dehydrated, hungry, and exhausted people, so we could start solving some of those problems instead of just taking care of myself.

-The little bit of food and water does wonders for me, and for the first time in hours, I'm able to rest without passing out in pain.
+The small nibbles of food and water does wonders for me, and for the first time in hours, I'm able to rest without passing out in pain.
 I'm extremely relaxed, in fact.
 My arms and legs feel heavy and I can only barely feel the pain in my legs at all.
 I must be far more tired than I even realized, my eyes on the verge of closing, so close to dozing off that it doesn't quite register when we continue on at full speed right past the Wooster Amalgamated shipping yard.

 "I...think," I try to push out the words around a tongue that doesn't seem interested in working.
 "Ms. Cole, I think...we maybe passed the...Wooster...uhm, place."